64bit/async-openai/async-openai/README.md

 - Ergonomic builder pattern for all request objects.
 - Granular feature flags to enable any types or apis: good for faster compilation and crate reuse.
 - Microsoft Azure OpenAI Service (only for APIs matching OpenAI spec).
-- WASM (doesn't include streaming and retry support yet)
+- WASM (doesn't include streaming yet)
+- Middleware support with [tower](https://crates.io/crates/tower) ecosystem

 ## Usage